darkbloom-dance/homepage/README.md

 ## Amelia Arsenic - Choke

-This was my first ever solo, and easily my most refined.
+This was my first ever solo, and my most refined.
 Jenni the Vampiress is looking for a victim, and hoo boy does she find one.

 ## Frankie Yankovic - Who Stole The Keeshka

 I got a butcher shop to open where on Earth did my huge sausage go?
 Oh f--k oh s--t oh no no no where is it!?!
-Oh there it is.
-Nice.
+Oh, someone found it!
+Nice!

 ## Tweaker - Worse Than Yesterday